 Let us go on to consider the concepts of heaven and hell as propagated by the Christian faith.
 Heaven, we are told, is the home of God where people who do Godís will on earth will spend eternity with Him in bliss.
 Hell, on the other hand, is the place of punishment where those who lived sinful lives will suffer everlasting torment after death.

 Now let us think seriously about these issues.
-God does not have physical substance, God is spirit.
-Because spirit has no physical limitations, God is everywhere at all times.
+God does not have physical substance; He is spirit.
+Since spirit has no physical limitations, God is everywhere at all times.
 In other words, God has infinite presence.
 Since God is infinite in expanse, so to speak, it does not make sense to say that God has a particular place of residence.
 The concept of home is a physical concept which has no application in the spiritual realm.
 Reason clearly shows that heaven, in actual fact, does not exist.

 And to the question of hell.
 Forgiveness is a cardinal moral principle of the Christian faith.
 Jesus Christ in his teachings stated unequivocally that we should always forgive others no matter how many times they offend us.
 If one desires to commune with God, one must have a forgiving heart, he taught.
 How then can we think of God as being so unforgiving as to establish a place of everlasting torment for those who go against His will?
 The very idea of hell implies that God is wicked and unchristian.
 It is, without doubt, a misconception to associate God who is infinitely good with such a cruel idea.
 In reality, heaven and hell are misconceptions that have passed for spiritual facts.